lylekuykendall/nvim.config/README.md

 vim.g.maplocalleader = ' '
 ```

-These two files have most of the keymaps and options being used:
+These files have most of the keymaps and options being used:

 - `options.lua` for global neovim options
 - `keymaps.lua` for global neovim keymaps